IUDataStructuresCourse/course-web-page-spring-2025/LabDeduceProg.md

 n0, n0+n1, n0+n1+n2, ...
 ```

-Define a function named `cumulative_sum` that performs this operation.
+Create a function named `cumulative_sum` that performs this operation.
 The `cumulative_sum` function should have the following type.

 ```